 ‘I am a marathon runner’ - which is something I never thought I would say.
-In the past year I have run 2 marathons and I am running my 3rd marathon next week, the Boston Marathon, in support of Angel Flight NE.

 I came to running 8 years ago after being inspired by my cousin, who has been more like a sister to me.
 I always looked up to her incredibly and was inspired to start running after seeing her run the Boston Marathon for The Dana Farber Foundation in memory of my father who lost his battle with cancer.
 I remember thinking at the time I was never going to be a marathoner like her.

 In 2009 I was in an accident that resulted in a full knee reconstruction.
 In 2012 I had another surgery to repair the reconstruction hardware.
 So inevitably, running was always a challenge for me with said knee injury and the terrible arthritis as result of the trauma, but I kept going out there.

 I found over the years that running helped me cope with my personal struggles and anxiety.
 I used it as a tool to help me get through some hard times.
 Signing up for races also gave me a goal to achieve and the structure I needed.
 As a woman running alone, one of my biggest concerns in my training was always my safety.